-Students must demonstrate competency in a language other than English.
+Students must complete two semesters or the equivalent in a language other than English in order to graduate.
 Students who plan to continue with their high school language are urged to do so beginning in the fall semester of the first year.
-Refer to page 3 for information on foreign language placement.
+Refer to the foreign language placement section for more information.